What is Generative Engine Optimization (GEO)? 2026 Guide

 When an AI engine evaluates content for citation-worthiness, it assesses credibility signals.
 Outbound links to .edu domains, .gov resources, peer-reviewed research, and established industry publications signal that your content is research-backed, not speculative.

-Think of it as academic writing for the web.
+The principle mirrors academic writing.
 Scholarly papers cite sources extensively because academic credibility requires demonstrable research.
 Web content benefits from the same principle in AI citation algorithms.

 How to Implement